michaelcale/books/books/go/0100-structs/000-index.md

 ---
 Title: Structs
+Id: 80
-Id: 374
+SOId: 374
 ---

 A struct groups related variables into a single entity.

 Additionally, structs can have methods, similar to classes in C++ or Java.

 Unlike classes in C++ or Java, structs don't implement inheritance.
-You can achieve some of the code re-use with [struct embedding](1256).
+You can achieve some of the code re-use with [struct embedding](84).

-[Zero value](6069) of `struct` is a struct whose fields are set to their respective zero values.
+[Zero value](29) of `struct` is a struct whose fields are set to their respective zero values.

 Basics of structs: